Viktor Stålberg: Stints in the Kontinental Hockey League and Swiss National League (2017–2021)

 Unable to gain a contract extension with the Senators or a new contract with any other NHL team, Stålberg left the NHL as a free agent after eight seasons and agreed to a two-year contract with EV Zug of the National League (NL) on 11 July 2017.
 He instantly became an impact player in Switzerland, collecting 22 goals and 50 points in 48 games and in the 2017–18 season.
 Placing fourth in league points, Stålberg also earned selection to the NL Media All-Star Team and named as the NL Media's Best Forward.

 In the following 2018–19 season, Stålberg appeared in just 10 games before receiving and accepting a contract offer for the remainder of the year to leave Zug and move to the Kontinental Hockey League with Avangard Omsk on 30 October 2018.

 On 26 April 2019, Stålberg returned to Switzerland and agreed to a two-year contract through the 2020–21 season with HC Fribourg-Gottéron.

 On 13 August 2021, Stålberg announced his retirement from professional ice hockey.

-Post playing career
+Post-playing career

 On 25 September 2023, Stålberg was named by his former school, the University of Vermont, as an advisor to the coaching staff for the men's ice hockey team, serving in the position on a part-time basis until September 2024.
-He earned his certification as a sommelier in July 2024 and as of October 2024, serves as the Chief Operating Officer of Global Wines, a Swedish-based alcoholic beverage importer alongside fellow countrymen and former NHL alumni Douglas Murray, who is the CEO of the company.
+He earned his certification as a sommelier in July 2024 and as of October 2024, is the Chief Operating Officer of Global Wines, a Swedish-based alcoholic beverage importer alongside fellow countrymen and former NHL alumni Douglas Murray, who is the CEO of the company.